hartgeld/hartgeld.github.io/_includes/about.md

 ---
 ---

-### I'm a Designer, currently living in Stuttgart, Germany.
+### I'm a Designer, from Stuttgart, Germany.
 ### My focus is on the intersection of code and design.
-### I care about how something looks and feels, but also how it works.
+### I care how things look and feel, but also how they work.
 ### [Contact me](mailto:lorehartgeld@gmail.com)